ConstaT99/410project/README.md

 `pip install nltk` `pip install textblob` `pip install flask`

 ## 2. How to use
-After installing the necessary packages, go to the sourcecode folder in your terminal `cd sourcecode` and type in the following `npm start` to host a local server in your computer.
+After installing the necessary packages, in your terminal, go to the sourcecode folder `cd sourcecode` and type in the following `npm start`, `flask run` to host a local server in your computer.